influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `logging-enabled = true`

-Meta logging toggles the logging of messages from the meta service.
+Enables the logging of messages from the meta service.

 Environment variable: `INFLUXDB_META_LOGGING_ENABLED`

-## Data settings `[data]`
+## Data settings

+### `[data]`

-The `[data]` settings control where the actual shard data for InfluxDB lives and how it is flushed from the WAL. `dir` may need to be changed to a suitable place for your system, but the WAL settings are an advanced configuration.
+The `[data]` settings control where the actual shard data for InfluxDB lives and how it is flushed from the Write-Ahead Log (WAL).
+`dir` may need to be changed to a suitable place for your system, but the WAL settings are an advanced configuration.
 The defaults should work for most systems.

-### `dir = "/var/lib/influxdb/data"`
+#### `dir = "/var/lib/influxdb/data"`

-The directory where InfluxDB stores the data.
+The InfluxDB directory where the TSM engine stores TSM files.
 This directory may be changed.

 >**Note:** The default directory for macOS installations is `/Users/<username>/.influxdb/data`.

 Environment variable: `INFLUXDB_DATA_DIR`

-### `index-version = "inmem"`

-The type of shard index to use for new shards.
-The default (`inmem`) index is an in-memory index that is recreated at startup.

-To enable the Time Series Index (TSI) disk-based index, set the value to `tsi1`.

-Environment variable: `INFLUXDB_DATA_INDEX_VERSION`

-### `wal-dir = "/var/lib/influxdb/wal"`
+#### `wal-dir = "/var/lib/influxdb/wal"`

-The WAL directory is the location of the [write ahead log](/influxdb/v1.6/concepts/glossary/#wal-write-ahead-log).
+The location of the directory for [write ahead log (WAL)](/influxdb/v1.6/concepts/glossary/#wal-write-ahead-log) files.

->**Note:** The default WAL directory for macOS installations is `/Users/<username>/.influxdb/wal`.
+>**Note:** For macOS installations, the default WAL directory is `/Users/<username>/.influxdb/wal`.

 Environment variable: `INFLUXDB_DATA_WAL_DIR`

-### `wal-fsync-delay = "0s"`
+#### `wal-fsync-delay = "0s"`

 The amount of time that a write waits before fsyncing.
 Use a duration greater than `0` to batch up multiple fsync calls.
 This is useful for slower disks or when experiencing [WAL](/influxdb/v1.6/concepts/glossary/#wal-write-ahead-log) write contention.
-A value of `0s` fsyncs every write to the WAL.
+The default value of `0s` fsyncs every write to the WAL.

-We recommend values in the range of `0ms`-`100ms` for non-SSD disks.
+>**Note:** For non-SSD disks, InfluxData recommends values in the range of `0ms`-`100ms`.

 Environment variable: `INFLUXDB_DATA_WAL_FSYNC_DELAY`

+#### `index-version = "inmem"`

+The type of shard index to use for new shards.
+The default (`inmem`) index is an in-memory index that is recreated at startup.
+To enable the Time Series Index (TSI) disk-based index, set the value to `tsi1`.

+Environment variable: `INFLUXDB_DATA_INDEX_VERSION`

-### `trace-logging-enabled = false`
+#### `trace-logging-enabled = false`

-Toggles logging of additional debug information within the TSM engine and WAL.
+Enables verbose logging of additional debug information within the TSM engine and WAL.
+The trace logging provide more useful output for debugging TSM engine issues.

 Environment variable: `INFLUXDB_DATA_TRACE_LOGGING_ENABLED`

-### `query-log-enabled = true`
+#### `query-log-enabled = true`

-The query log enabled setting toggles the logging of parsed queries before execution.
+Enables the logging of parsed queries before execution.
-Very useful for troubleshooting, but will log any sensitive data contained within a query.
+The query log can be useful for troubleshooting, but logs any sensitive data contained within a query.

 Environment variable: `INFLUXDB_DATA_QUERY_LOG_ENABLED`

+#### `validate-keys = false`

+Validates incoming writes to ensure keys only have valid Unicode characters.
+This setting will incur a small overhead because every key must be checked.

+### Settings for the TSM engine

-### `cache-max-memory-size = 1073741824`
+#### `cache-max-memory-size = "1g"`

-The cache maximum memory size is the maximum size that a shard cache can reach before it starts rejecting writes.
+The maximum size that a shard cache can reach before it starts rejecting writes.

-Valid memory size suffixes are: k, m, or g (case-insensitive, 1024 = 1k).
+Valid memory size suffixes are: `k`, `m`, or `g` (case-insensitive, 1024 = 1k).
 Values without a size suffix are in bytes.

 Environment variable: `INFLUXDB_DATA_CACHE_MAX_MEMORY_SIZE`

-### `cache-snapshot-memory-size = 26214400`
+#### `cache-snapshot-memory-size = "25m"`

-The cache snapshot memory size is the size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.
+The size at which the engine will snapshot the cache and write it to a TSM file, freeing up memory.

-Valid memory size suffixes are: k, m, or g (case-insensitive, 1024 = 1k).
+Valid memory size suffixes are: `k`, `m`, or `g` (case-insensitive, 1024 = 1k).
 Values without a size suffix are in bytes.

 Environment variable: `INFLUXDB_DATA_CACHE_SNAPSHOT_MEMORY_SIZE`

-### `cache-snapshot-write-cold-duration = "10m"`
+#### `cache-snapshot-write-cold-duration = "10m"`

-The cache snapshot write cold duration is the length of time at which the engine will snapshot the cache and write it to a new TSM file if the shard hasn't received writes or deletes.
+The time interval at which the engine will snapshot the cache and write it to a new TSM file if the shard hasn't received writes or deletes.

 Environment variable: `INFLUXDB_DATA_CACHE_SNAPSHOT_WRITE_COLD_DURATION`

-### `compact-full-write-cold-duration = "4h"`
+#### `compact-full-write-cold-duration = "4h"`

-The compact full write cold duration is the duration at which the engine will compact all TSM files in a shard if it hasn't received a write or delete.
+The time interval at which the TSM engine will compact all TSM files in a shard if it hasn't received a write or delete.

 Environment variable: `INFLUXDB_DATA_COMPACT_FULL_WRITE_COLD_DURATION`

-### `max-concurrent-compactions = 0`
+#### `max-concurrent-compactions = 0`

 The maximum number of concurrent full and level [compactions](/influxdb/v1.6/concepts/storage_engine/#compactions) that can run at one time.
 The default value of `0` results in 50% of the CPU cores being used at runtime for compactions.
 If explicitly set, the number of cores used for compaction is limited to the specified value.
 This setting does not apply to cache snapshotting.
-For more information on GOMAXPROCS environment variable, see the [`GOMAXPROCS` environment variable](#gomaxprocs-environment-variable) section on this page.
+For more information on `GOMAXPROCS` environment variable, see [`GOMAXPROCS` environment variable](#gomaxprocs-environment-variable) on this page.

 Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`

+#### `compact-throughput = "48m"`  ???

+The rate limit, in bytes per second, that we will allow TSM compactions to write to disk.
+Note that short bursts are allowed to happen at a possibly larger value, set by `compact-throughput-burst`.

+Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT`

+#### `compact-throughput-burst = "48m"` ???

+The rate limit, in bytes per second, that we allow TSM compactions to write to disk.

+Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT_BURST`

+#### `max-index-log-file-size = "1m"`

+The threshold, in bytes, when an index write-ahead log file will compact into an index file.
+Lower sizes will cause log files to be compacted more quickly and result in lower heap usage at the expense of write throughput.
+Higher sizes will be compacted less frequently, store more series in-memory, and provide higher write throughput.
+Valid size suffixes are `k`, `m`, or `g` (case insensitive, `1024` = `1k`).
+Values without a size suffix are in bytes.

+Environment variable: `INFLUXDB_DATA_MAX_INDEX_LOG_FILE_SIZE`

-### `max-series-per-database = 1000000`
+#### `max-series-per-database = 1000000`

-The maximum number of [series](/influxdb/v1.6/concepts/glossary/#series) allowed per database.
+The maximum number of [series](/influxdb/v1.6/concepts/glossary/#series) allowed per database before writes are dropped.
-The default setting is one million.
+The default setting is `1000000` (one million).
 Change the setting to `0` to allow an unlimited number of series per database.

-If a point causes the number of series in a database to exceed `max-series-per-database` InfluxDB will not write the point, and it returns a `500` with the following error:
+If a point causes the number of series in a database to exceed `max-series-per-database`, InfluxDB will not write the point, and it returns a `500` with the following error:

 ```
 {"error":"max series per database exceeded: <series>"}
 ```
 > **Note:** Any existing databases with a series count that exceeds `max-series-per-database`
 > will continue to accept writes to existing series, but writes that create a
 > new series will fail.

 Environment variable: `INFLUXDB_DATA_MAX_SERIES_PER_DATABASE`

-### `max-values-per-tag = 100000`
+#### `max-values-per-tag = 100000`

 The maximum number of [tag values](/influxdb/v1.6/concepts/glossary/#tag-value) allowed per [tag key](/influxdb/v1.6/concepts/glossary/#tag-key).
-The default setting is `100000`.
+The default value is `100000` (one hundred thousand).
 Change the setting to `0` to allow an unlimited number of tag values per tag key.
-If a tag value causes the number of tag values of a tag key to exceed `max-values-per-tag` InfluxDB will not write the point, and it returns a `partial write` error.
+If a tag value causes the number of tag values of a tag key to exceed `max-values-per-tag`, then InfluxDB will not write the point, and it returns a `partial write` error.

 Any existing tag keys with tag values that exceed `max-values-per-tag`